-Read the Q&A with this thoughtful couple, featured below, to learn more about their wedding inspiration and photography experience!
-To view all the photos from their wedding and order prints, please visit their gallery on my online print shop.
+Read the Q&A with this intentional couple, featured below, to learn more about their wedding inspiration and photography experience!

 1. What are some of your favorite things about your partner?
 How were these attributes expressed during or leading up to your wedding?